Nav-Appaiya/NavAppaiya.nl2/readme.md

 A CMS with Symfony
 ========================
-A simple Content Management System in Symfony.
+A simple Content Management System in Symfony and a Symfony2 build for development purposes.

-Login at /login to manage:
+CMS Login at /login to manage:
 - Users
 - Pages
 - Categories